 We finally arrive at the case where the optical geometry $(\mc{M},g,K)$ is integrable as a $G$-structure.
 This is equivalent to the Levi-Civita connection preserving the line distribution $K$.
 In other words, any non-vanishing section $k$ of $K$ is \emph{recurrent}, i.e.,

 This is a special case of Kundt spacetimes, and on the other hand the Lorentzian special case of \emph{Walker} manifolds \cite{walker50I}, see also \cite{walkerbook}, which are defined as pseudo-Riemannian manifolds with a distribution of parallel $p$-planes.
-In particular, the condition imposes a further condition on the local form of the metric: the function $A_i = A_i^{(0)} (u,x)$ in formula \ref{eq:Kundt_metric} is independent of $v$.
+In particular, the condition imposes a further condition on the local form of the metric: the functions $A_i = A_i^{(0)} (u,x)$ in formula \ref{eq:Kundt_metric} are independent of $v$.

 Integrable optical structures, i.e., with a parallel null line distribution $K$, are crucial in the classification of holonomy groups of Lorentzian manifolds, see for instance, \cite{bb-ike93}, \cite{bryant000}, \cite{Figueroa-OFarri00} and \cite{leistnerjdg}.
 Within the integrable optical structures there is a rich hierarchy.
-On the one hand there the reductions of the screen bundle to a subgroup $H$ of $\SO^0(n)$.
-Based on results in \cite{bb-ike93}, in \cite{leistnerjdg} it was shown that $H$ must be a Riemannian holonomy group, a result that yields the a classification of Lorentzian holonomy groups.
-This also provides a classification if Lorentzian manifolds with parallel spinors, see also the survey \cite{galaev-leistner-esi}.
+On the one hand there are reductions of the screen bundle to a subgroup $H$ of $\SO^0(n)$.
+Based on results in \cite{bb-ike93}, it was shown in \cite{leistnerjdg} that $H$ must be a Riemannian holonomy group, a result that yields a classification of Lorentzian holonomy groups.
+This also provides a classification of Lorentzian manifolds with parallel spinors, see also the survey \cite{galaev-leistner-esi}.
 Global aspects of Lorentzian manifolds with special holonomy are discussed in \cite{Laerz2010}, \cite{Baum2014}, \cite{leistner-schliebner13} and \cite{Schliebner15}.

 On the other hand there is the reduction to the stabiliser $\SO(n)\ltimes \R^n$ of a null vector, which implies the existence of a parallel section of $K$, that is, a parallel null vector field.
-In this case, not only the function $A_i = \ul{A}_i^{(0)} (u,x)$ in \eqref{eq:Kundt_metric} is independent of $v$ but also the the function $B=\ul{B}(u,x)$, that is
+In this case, not only the functions $A_i = \ul{A}_i^{(0)} (u,x)$ in \eqref{eq:Kundt_metric} are independent of $v$, but also the function $B=\ul{B}(u,x)$.
+Explicitly, the metric is given by

-and with parallel null vector field $\partial_v$.
+and $\partial_v$ is a parallel null vector field.
 Sometimes these manifolds are called {\em Brinkmann waves} or {\em Brinkmann spaces}.
 The spaces discovered by Brinkmann in \cite{brinkmann24,brinkmann25} in the context of conformal geometry do indeed have a parallel vector null field, however they are of dimension four and in addition Ricci-flat.
 Consequently their holonomy reduces to $\R^2\subset \SO(2)\ltimes \R^2$ and the metric is of the form

 so a very special case of the metrics in \eqref{pnvf}.
 The metrics found by Brinkmann, without the Ricci-flat condition, generalise to higher dimensions to the so called {\em pp-waves}, which stands for `plane-fronted with parallel rays' (that is $\ul{h}_{i j}=\delta_{ij}$ and $\partial_v$ parallel).
 For pp-waves the holonomy reduces to the abelian ideal $\R^n$ in $\SO(n)\ltimes \R^n$.
 This reduction is equivalent to the existence of a parallel section of $K$ and the flatness of the screen bundle $H_K\to \mathcal M$, or equivalently to the curvature condition that $R(X,Y)U\in K$, for all $U\in K^\perp$ and $X,Y\in TM$, see \cite{leistner05c}.
 The local form of the metric \eqref{eq:Kundt_metric} for pp-waves becomes